How Calculating Baseline Sales Can Determine the Success of Promotions

 Depending on how much time and effort you can invest and how experienced you are with data crunching, we will advise you on how to go from calculating the average to deploying artificial intelligence.

-The starting point for everything is to understand your baseline sales.
-How much would you have sold if the executed campaign would have never happened.
-The methods are named to give you rough understanding of the effort required.
-The more complex the case or scattered the data, the one-hour method can take days or the one-month method be the biggest project of the year.
+Understanding your baseline sales is the starting point for everything.
+How much would you have sold if the executed campaign would have never happened?
+These methods are explained to give you a rough understanding of the effort required.
+The more complex the case or scattered the data, the longer it can take.
+The one-hour method can take days or the one-month method could be the biggest project of the year.

 - The one-day method: Reference period